cpope9141/vulkanRT/README.md

 # vulkanRT
-(UNDER CONSTRUCTION) Public demo of a Vulkan ray tracer (KHR extensions) and physically based materials.
+Demo of a Vulkan ray tracer using physically based materials.
 Current code will ray trace "Cerberus" with physically based materials.
 A precomputed irradiance cube map is used for ambient diffuse.

 Current dependencies include:
 1. https://github.com/assimp/assimp